-A few years ago, people spoke less about “craft” breweries and instead opted for the term microbrewer.
-This term was meant to distinguish the small scale brewers from “macro” brewers, such as Anheuser-Busch and Miller.
+A few years ago, people spoke less about “craft” breweries and instead opted for the term microbreweries.
+This term distinguishes small-scale brewers from “macro” brewers, such as Anheuser-Busch and Miller.

-However, as their renown grew, so too did their breweries.
-Despite continuing to brew beer with the same level of care, they were producing too much beer to truly be considered micro.
+However, as their renown grew, so did their breweries.
+Despite continuing to brew beer with the same level of care, they were producing too much beer to be considered micro.

-Drinkers who were happy to see these brewers and others succeed while continuing to adhere to highest-quality brewing principles decided to adopt the title “craft brewer”.
-Sam Adams and Sierra Nevada may still be under the 6 million barrel threshold, but they’re pushing the limits.
+Drinkers who were happy to see these brewers succeed while adhering to the highest-quality brewing principles decided to adopt the title “craft brewer.”
+Sam Adams and Sierra Nevada may still be under the 6 million barrels sold per year threshold, but they’re pushing the limits.
 Yet beer fans haven’t soured on their wonderful brews.
-In fact, many beer experts expect the definition of craft brewery to change as soon as Boston Beer Co. breaks the 6 million barrel threshold, as long as it does so independently while maintaining the same quality.
+In fact, Boston Beer Co. has officially surpassed the 6 million barrel threshold in 2020, coming in at approximately 7.37 million barrels.
+Though beer experts had expected this to cause the definition of a craft brewery to change, Boston Beer Co. is still considered one of the largest craft breweries in the U.S.

 “Nano” Brewers Respond

-However, not everyone is happy with the sliding scale of craft brewing.
+Not everyone is happy with the sliding scale of craft brewing.
 For some, the ability to keep beers locally focused and production small is an important aspect of the craft brewing mentality.
-Sure, Sam Adams may be a good beer to drink, but it’s no longer playing the same roll in beer drinking culture, they argue.
+Sure, Sam Adams may be a good beer to drink, but it’s no longer playing the same role in beer-drinking culture, many argue.

 Thus, so-called nano breweries have begun to draw attention.
-Although there isn’t a rigid definition on how small they need to be, typically nano breweries only brew one batch at a time, and they don’t have distribution beyond local markets.
-The majority of their sales come either from a brew-pub or on-site beer sales, meaning you’ve to go to where the beer is made to drink or buy it.
+Although there isn’t a rigid definition of how small they need to be, nano breweries typically only brew one batch at a time, and they don’t have distribution beyond local markets.
+The majority of their sales come from either a brew-pub or on-site beer sales, meaning you’ve got to go where the beer is made to drink or buy it.

-While experimentation is a hallmark of craft brewing, the nano brewing approach amplifies the creativity.
-Strange ingredients that might be hard to source in larger scales can be used to create wholly new flavors.
+While experimentation is a hallmark of craft brewing, the nano brewing approach amplifies creativity.
+Strange ingredients that might be hard to source on larger scales can be used to create entirely new flavors.
 Big beers — which are intentionally higher in alcohol and require more malt — are popular among nano brewers, even though their profit margins are slimmer.

-Although some may argue that Sierra Nevada and Sam Adams are no longer truly craft brewers, no one can deny that nano brewers are.
-And if you’re an adventurous beer drinker, nano breweries can often be the most rewarding.
+Although some may argue that Sierra Nevada and Sam Adams are no longer true craft brewers, no one can deny that nano brewers are.
+If you’re an adventurous beer drinker, nano breweries are often the most rewarding.